juju/docs/src/en/charms-offline.md

  - Various HTTP-based resources
  - snaps

+Examples of common offline clouds are LXD, MAAS, and OpenStack.

 This top-level document links to sub-pages that cover the following topics:

  - Offline mode strategies (proxies and mirrors)